GalacticSociety/galactic-society.github.io/README.md

 # Summary
-Will update summary at a later date.
+We will update summary at a later date.

 # Jekyll Plugins
   - jekyll-feed